 All the data you gather on the “best” times to publish on social media are just guidelines.

 Your job is to find out what works best for your audience.

-For your posts to receive likes, comments, and shares, you must publish interesting, helpful, and entertaining content that will be relevant to your audience.
+For your posts to receive likes, comments, and shares, you must publish engaging, helpful, and entertaining content relevant to your audience.

 The final step is to learn what strategies are working best for you.
 You can do this by visiting your Facebook Insights.